Kitware/candela/README.md

    git push -u origin release-1.2.0
    ````

 3. Make a new local branch to save your spot in the commit tree here.
+Be sure
+   your checkout remains on ``release-1.2.0``.
+You can do this with:

    ````
    git branch save-point